kube-zen/zen-lock/PROJECT_STRUCTURE.md

 ### Key Principles

-- ✅ Secrets never stored in plaintext
+- ✅ Source-of-truth never stored in plaintext (runtime Secret is plaintext by design)
 - ✅ Ephemeral secrets with automatic cleanup
 - ✅ Client-side encryption
 - ✅ Kubernetes-native patterns
 - ✅ No external dependencies

+**Limitations / Non-goals**: See [docs/FAQ.md](docs/FAQ.md) for positioning, limitations, and non-goals.

 ## Version